 In this paper we have studied the critical phenomena in the third order LBI-AdS black holes in seven dimensions.
-We also have given a qualitative discussion about the possibility of higher order phase transition in this type of black holes.
+We have also given a qualitative discussion about the possibility of higher order phase transition in this type of black holes.
 We have determined the static critical exponents for these black holes and showed that these exponents obey the static scaling laws.
 We have also checked the static scaling hypothesis and calculated the scaling parameters.
-We see that these critical exponents take the mean field values.
+We observe that these critical exponents take the mean field values.
 From our study of the critical phenomena we may infer that the third order LBI-AdS black holes yield results consistent with the mean field theory approximation.
-There are some distinct features in the higher curvature gravity theory.
-For example, the usual area law valid in Einstein gravity does not hold in these gravity theories.
-However, the critical exponents are identical with those in the usual Einstein gravity.
-This result shows that the AdS black holes belong to the same universality class.
+Despite of having some distinct features in the higher curvature gravity theories, for example, the usual area law valid in Einstein gravity does not hold in these gravity theories, the critical exponents are found to be identical with those in the usual Einstein gravity.
+This result shows that the AdS black holes, studied so far, belong to the same universality class.
 We have also determined the critical exponents associated with the correlation function and correlation length.
-However the values of these exponents are more suggestive than definitive.
+However, the values of these exponents are more suggestive than definitive.
 As a final remark, we have given a qualitative argument for the determination of these last two exponents.

-Let us mention about the outline of the paper.
-In section 2 we discuss about the thermodynamical variables of the seven dimensional third order LBI-AdS black holes.
+The organization of the paper is as follows: In section 2 we discuss about the thermodynamical variables of the seven dimensional third order LBI-AdS black holes.
 In section 3 we analyze the phase transition and stability of these black holes.
 The critical exponents, scaling laws and scaling hypothesis are discussed in section 4.
 Finally, we have drawn our conclusions in section 5.